Neod0Matrix/PixivCrawlerIII/README.md

     on the website 1002 big change event, version V2.8.2 was fully optimized and upgraded, the original two download modes were restored.
     At the same time, one request for downloading was suspended after one login.

+    If you want to optimze CPU and memory usage, you can use cProfile tool to analysis object usage and use module gc to collecte garbage.